iskona/Employee-Tracker/README.md

 ## Overview

+This is a node based command-line application that allows the user to store and update their employee's salary, manager, title and department information by connecting to a MySQL database.
+Using inquirer the application is able to both provide dynamic options pulled from the database and provide them as options to the user.
+Console.table was used to create an easy to read layout for printing out information to the screen.

-This is a command-line application that allows the user to:
+This application allows the user to:

   * Add departments, roles, employees